sdrfnord/Snoopy/README.md

                                                    V0.1
     "Amy, technology isn't intrinsically good or evil.
 It's how it's used.
 Like the Death Ray."
     -Professor Farnsworth

+    Molotof edit : fully functional as of 4/22/14

 Welcome to Snoopy; a distributed tracking and profiling framework.
 Snoopy is a work in progress, so please feel free to submit suggestions and/or corrections.
 This document outlines basic usage.
 To understand the background a little more, have a look at the following: